OICR/softeng-blog/_posts/jared_baker/2017-03-24-Migrating-Instances.md

 ## Limitations / Caveats
 * Migrations can take longer or even fail if the rate of change to the disk and/or memory contents outpaces the network transfer rate.
 With a 10Gbps network this should allow lots of headroom in migrating a busy instance.
-* In environments with mixed CPU models you need to set the following flags in your /etc/nova/nova.conf to ensure migration compatibility
+* In environments with mixed CPU models you need to set the following flags in your /etc/nova/nova.conf to ensure migration compatibility.

 ~~~bash
 [libvirt]
 cpu_mode=custom
 cpu_model=kvm64
 ~~~

+Note: Any existing instances will need to be power cycled for changes to take effect.
+Instance performance may also be degraded if you were previously using 'cpu_mode=host-passthrough'.